stevn/conan_editable_test/README.md

 However, now we have disabled editable mode.

+### Workaround 2: use editable mode, but don't use components

+...

+## Conclusion

-*So: It looks like the error only happens when combining both Conan features: editable mode + components.*
+*It looks like the error only happens when combining both Conan features: editable mode + components.*